Tech500/BME680-Bsec-Data-Logger/README.md

 "Thingspeak.com" graphing can be displayed by inputing "Thingspeak.com" Iframes into "index.h"

-Wemos D1 R2 was used in devolping code.
+Wemos D1 R2 was used in developing code.

 FTP was tested using "FileZilla."